Wine Ceremony in My Wedding

-when i got married, my husband and i both drank from the same glass of red wine. the first sip symbolized the sorrows and bitterness of life, of which we were sure to experience. the second sip symbolized the joys and happiness of life, of which we were sure to experience. my sister wrote our ceremony and this is how she put it:
+When I got married, before I was a professional wedding officiant, my husband incorporated a non-religious version of the traditional Jewish wine ceremony into our wedding.
+He and I both drank from the same glass of red wine.
+The first sip symbolized the sorrows and bitterness of life, of which we were sure to experience.
+The second sip symbolized the joys and happiness of life, of which we were sure to experience.
+My sister wrote our ceremony and this is how she put it:

-it may seem like a downer to talk about sorrows at a wedding, but we didn't feel that way. when we agreed to marry each other we knew we were commiting to everything life and marriage has to offer and sorrow, pain, and disappointment are all part of it. it's sort of saying the same things as "in good times and in bad, in sickness and in health..." you get the idea. we were commiting to all of it: joy and sorrow, and this was a way for us to symbolize that during our wedding ceremony.
+It may seem like a downer to talk about sorrows at a wedding, but we didn't feel that way.
+When we agreed to marry each other we knew we were committing to everything life and marriage has to offer.
+Sorrow, pain, and disappointment are all part of it.
+It's sort of saying the same things as "in good times and in bad, in sickness and in health..."
+You get the idea.
+We were committing to all of it: joy and sorrow, and this was a way for us to symbolize that during our wedding ceremony.